Michigan–Michigan State men's basketball rivalry: Series history

 The 2018 Mr. Basketball of Michigan finalist lineup was composed entirely of Big Ten conference recruits, including two players for Michigan and two for Michigan State.
 Michigan State's Foster Loyer (3,691 points) won, while Michigan's Brandon Johns (2,792) and David DeJulius (2,542) finished second and third, respectively.
 Marcus Bingham, an MSU recruit, was the fourth player set to attend one of the rivals.

 In 2019, MSU defeated the Wolverines three times, going a perfect 3–0.
 The second game between the two teams marked the final regular season game and decided who would share the conference championship with Purdue.
 Michigan State prevailed over Michigan to sweep the regular season series.
 In the final meeting between the team, this time in the Big Ten tournament championship, Michigan State defeated Michigan for the third time on the season.
 In each of the schools three meetings in 2019, each school was ranked in the top 10 of the AP Poll.

+The February 18, 2023 meeting in Ann Arbor took place less than a week after the 2023 Michigan State University shooting, with a moment of silence and displays of unity being held.
+The Wolverines won, 84-72.

+On January 30, 2024, Michigan State defeated the Wolverines, marking coach Tom Izzo's 700th career win as head coach for the Spartans.

 Another element of the rivalry is that Michigan (1964, 1992*, 1993* and 2018) and Michigan State (1999 and 2001) are the only two schools to have had both their hockey team and basketball team qualify for the final four of the NCAA Men's Ice Hockey Championship and NCAA Division I men's basketball tournament in the same season.